theolamide/Merch-Dropper-fe/README.md

 # Merch Dropper

 Deployed URL: https://www.merchdropper.store/
-Go to the Contributing section for important info on how to get started.
+Go to the Contributing section for important info on how to get started on developing.

 ## Contributors